-- 4.3.C.1 Transaction Fees: Any additional fees resulting in payments made to the Innovators Educational Foundation for entry into the Event shall be the responsibility of the team making payment utilizing such methods incurring the added fees. - 4.3.C.2 Foreign Currency: It is the responsibility of the team for making payment in US currency.
-The Innovators Educational Foundation is not obliged to accept payments made in any currency other than US dollars. - 4.3.C.3 Payment Via Check: Make checks payable to Innovators Educational Foundation and mail them to the IEF address listed on the ASC Website. - 4.3.C.4 Payment Via PayPal: Teams can pay with a credit/debit card or bank account using PayPal.
+4.3.C.1 Transaction Fees: Any additional fees resulting in payments made to the Innovators Educational Foundation for entry into the Event shall be the responsibility of the team making payment utilizing such methods incurring the added fees.

+4.3.C.2 Foreign Currency: It is the responsibility of the team for making payment in US currency.
+The Innovators Educational Foundation is not obliged to accept payments made in any currency other than US dollars.

+4.3.C.3 Payment Via Check: Make checks payable to Innovators Educational Foundation and mail them to the IEF address listed on the ASC Website.

+4.3.C.4 Payment Via PayPal: Teams can pay with a credit/debit card or bank account using PayPal.
 This results in transaction fees of US\$0.30 per payment plus 2.2% of the transaction (or 3.7% for payments from outside the United States).
 To use this method, first calculate the PayPal Transaction Amount using the following formula and then pay this amount to ief@americansolarchallenge.org in USD.

-Domestic US PayPal Payment Amount = (Entry Fee + 0.3) / 0.978 International PayPal Payment Amount = (Entry Fee + 0.3) / 0.963 transfers.
+Domestic US PayPal Payment Amount = ( Entry Fee + 0.3 ) / 0.978International PayPal Payment Amount = ( Entry Fee + 0.3 ) / 0.963 transfers, which covers Innovators Educational Foundation bank fees for accepting incoming wire transfers.
 This fee is in addition to any transaction fees charged by the issuing bank and should be included with the payment.
 Contact ascteams@americansolarchallenge.org if your team is interested in paying via Wire Transfer.

-4.3.C.5 Payment Via Wire Transfer: A US\$50 wire transfer transaction fee shall apply to all wire transfers, which covers Innovators Educational Foundation bank fees for accepting incoming wire
+4.3.C.5 Payment Via Wire Transfer: A US\$50 wire transfer transaction fee shall apply to all wire